advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter9.md

 ### 9.4.5 Comparing Performance with Traditional Group Replication

 The figure below compares TPC-C throughput against concurrency levels in different modes.
 The deployment setup is as follows: Both MySQL primary and secondary are deployed on the same machine, with NUMA binding isolation to prevent computational interference.
-Separate SSDs are used for the primary and secondary to ensure no I/O operation interference.
+Separate NVMe SSDs are used for the primary and secondary to ensure no I/O operation interference.

 <img src="media/image-20240829110334937.png" alt="image-20240829110334937" style="zoom:150%;" />